ank090/Breast-cancer-classification-model/README.md

 # Breast-cancer-classification-model
-This Classification is based on dataset where the Class or the severity of cancer is classified on the basis of vairous features of the tumour.
+This Classification is based on dataset where the Class or the severity of cancer is classified on the basis of vairous features of the tumor.

 ## Attributes:-